leth4/leto/readme.md

 Right-click on files and folders to rename them; drag their names to move or delete them.
 Deleted files and folders are kept in a ".trash" folder in the working directory.

+Drag the circle in bottom left corner to scroll the file.

 ### Shortcuts supported:

 Ctrl + O  : Open a new directory\